Etale cohomology, purity and formality with torsion coefficients: Main results in the cohomologically graded case

 \section{Main results in the cohomologically graded case}

-Recall that objects in the category of Tate complexes $(\TComp)\op$ are cochain complexes over $\F_\l$ enriched with automorphisms $\varphi$ giving Tate modules in cohomology.
-We will show that every monoid in $(\TComp)\op$ is quasi-isomorphic to a dg-algebra in $\dga{h}{\F_\l}$, where we recall that $h$ denotes the order of $q$ in $\F_\l^\times$.
+Recall that objects in the category of Tate complexes $\TComp$ are chain complexes over $\F_\l$ enriched with automorphisms $\varphi$ giving Tate modules in cohomology.
+We will show that every monoid in $\TComp$ is quasi-isomorphic to a dg-algebra in $\dga{h}{\F_\l}$, where $h$ denotes the order of $q$ in $\F_\l^\times$.
 As a consequence, the formality criterion of Proposition \ref{Nformaldg-algebras} applies to étale cochains.

-\begin{prop} Let $A$ be a cohomologically connected monoid in $(\TComp)\op$.
-Then there is a dg-algebra $M$ in $\dga{h}{\F_\l}$ together with a quasi-isomorphism $M\to A$ of dg-algebras, such that $H^n(M)_k$ corresponds to the generalized eigenspace of $(H^n(A),\varphi)$ of the eigenvalue $q^k$.
-Moreover, if $A$ is simply connected, we can pick $M$ to be of finite type. \end{prop} \begin{proof} A model for $A$ may be built inductively by free extensions of the type
+\begin{prop} Let $A$ be a cohomologically connected monoid in $\TComp$.
+Then there is a dg-algebra $M$ in $\dga{h}{\F_\l}$ together with a quasi-isomorphism $M\to A$ of dg-algebras, such that $H^n(M)_k$ corresponds to the generalized eigenspace of $(H^n(A),\varphi)$ of eigenvalue $q^k$. \end{prop}

-where $d:V\to M$ is a linear map of degree 1.
-In our case, such extensions will carry an endomorphism as well as a compatible $gr^{(m)}$-weight decomposition as we next explain.